henrylux20000/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory my_first_directory that is in the /tmp directory Display current directory contents a script that lists all files
+Delete the directory my_first_directory that is in the /tmp directory Display current directory contents a script that lists all files a script that prints the type of the file named